marthac63/Pokemon-Exploratory-Analysis/README.md

 The data I am using is a complete overview of Pokedex information for all Pokemon from Generation 1 through to Generation 8.
 The data contains each individual pokemons stats as well as information on what types they are strong against.

-I am very interested to analyse this data and find the answer to my question: what pokemon are the top when it comes to stats, and what types should be first in mind when assembling a team that is guaranteed to get you through the final battles?